HL7/cqf-measures/input/pages/measure-repository-service.md

 ##### Package

-The package operation supports the ability of a repository to package an artifact for a particular target environment, and with required components and dependencies included.
+The $qm.package operation supports the ability of a repository to package an artifact for a particular target environment, and with required components and dependencies included.
 The following parameters SHOULD be supported for packaging operations:

 * **id**: The server-specific id of the artifact to be packaged
 * **url**: The canonical url of the artifact to be packaged